georgezacharia/superstore_Sales_Analysis_SQL/README.md

 3. Home Office
 - **Insight:** The Consumer segment leads in both sales and profit, suggesting a strong B2C market for Superstore.

+- ### 9.
+Yearly Sales Trends
+- Sales have shown a positive trend from 2019 to 2022, with notable increases each year, indicating business growth.

 ## 💡 Recommendations

 1. **Product Focus:** Invest in marketing and stocking of high-performing tech products, especially copiers and phones.